rendely/chrome-extensions/bookmark-cleanup/PRODUCT_SPEC.md

   - Organize (create new folders)
   - Suggest bookmarks

-- Tapping either of the Archive buttons immediately performs the action and an "Undo" toast appears.
-The toast is available until the page is closed OR any further changes are made to the bookmarks (via a listener)
+- Tapping either of the Archive buttons immediately performs the action and the button changes to "Undo".
+The undo is available until the page is closed OR any further changes are made to the bookmarks (via a listener)
 - Tapping the Organize (use existing folders) will immediately move bookmarks to existing folders.
 Optionally: show a preview of where bookmarks were moved to?
 - TBD the other flows